 Anticonvulsants (Phenytoin, Carbamazepine, Phenobarbital, Topiramate)

-majorThese seizure medications can reduce oral contraceptive effectiveness by increasing hormone metabolism.
+majorThese seizure medications can reduce contraceptive effectiveness by increasing hormone metabolism.
 Discuss alternative contraception with your provider.

 Hepatitis C Antivirals (Ombitasvir/Paritaprevir/Ritonavir)